Adult to child ratios

 Looking after children of volunteers

 Sometimes volunteers may need to bring their own children to unit meetings, activities and residential events.
-This should only happen when alternative supervision cannot be arranged and they should check with their local commissioner first.
+This should only happen when alternative supervision can’t be arranged and they should check with their local commissioner first.

 Age of volunteer's children attending event or activity